majkinetor/mm-docs-template/README.md

 ## Features

+- Documentation in Markdown, HTML, PlantUML, MatJax
+- Navigational bar, TOC, color themes, search and various rich presentation functionalities
 - Beautiful responsive design using the [material](https://squidfunk.github.io/mkdocs-material) theme
-- Navigational bar, TOC, search and various rich presentation functionalities
-- Rich diagrams and interface mockups using PlantUML
+- Custom includables that can be imported in any page: footer, header, abbreviations etc.
-- Macros in Python language
+- Variables, Python macros and jinja templates
-- PDF export for each page or full site
+- PDF export for individual pages or full site
+- Bad link checker for internal and external links
-- Metainformation for every page - last modification date, source file, authors, etc.
+- Metainformation for every page - last git modification date, source file, authors, etc.
 - GitLab/GitHub repository connection for editing within a browser
 - Automated AppVeyor build and deploy to GitHub pages using Ubuntu image